hnakamur/http-sfv/README.md

 This library is an implementation for [RFC 8941: Structured Field Values for HTTP](https://www.rfc-editor.org/rfc/rfc8941) written in C.
 The API is not frozen yet and may change in the future.

+A function for parsing values of [RFC 9213: Targeted HTTP Cache Control](https://www.rfc-editor.org/rfc/rfc9213.html) is included.
+This function requires no memory allocation.

 ## How to build

 Install code formatters.